supertypeai/articles/articles/fear-greed-index-part1.md

 - [Exchange Rate](https://tradingeconomics.com/indonesia/currency): The daily IDR-to-USD exchange rate from the Indonesian central bank, which reflects economic stability.
 - [10-Year Indonesian Government Bonds](https://tradingeconomics.com/indonesia/government-bond-yield): Yield data for 10-year government bonds, representing a benchmark for Safe Haven Demand in the market.

 Data from external sources are linked above.
-In the next step, we will utilize SectorsAPI to retrieve data from internal sources.
+In the next step, we will utilize [Sectors Financial API](https://sectors.app/api) to retrieve data from internal sources.

-**Step 2: Gathering Input Data from SectorsAPI**
+**Step 2: Gathering Input Data from [Sectors Financial API](https://sectors.app/api)**

-SectorsAPI offers comprehensive insights into the Indonesian stock market, allowing us to efficiently access the data needed for our analysis.
-First we use the company API to rend the company infomration to identify the stock tickers.
+[Sectors Financial API](https://sectors.app/api) offers comprehensive insights into the Indonesian stock market, allowing us to efficiently access the data needed for our analysis.
+First we use the company API to rend the company information to identify the stock tickers.

 ```python
 # Retrieve Stock index from "Companies by Index" API